 Madison Street Bridge Rehabilitation

-Throughout the duration of the project, there will be large openings due to the lack of decking in the northbound lanes.
-All pedestrians and cyclists are asked to not enter the work zone under any circumstances, day or night.
-Protective barriers have been installed to ensure that no debris falls from the bridge into the underbridge or the trail system below.
+For the duration of the second half of the project, there will be large openings due to deck removal in the southbound lanes.
+All pedestrians and cyclists are asked to not enter the work zone or underbridge under any circumstances, day or night.
+Protective barriers have been installed to ensure that no debris falls from the bridge into the trail system below.

 The trail system will remain open throughout the project with the exception of the trail access via Maurice Ave directly south east of the bridge.